WORK ON CAMPUS

 For their first year of student employment, students are placed by the Student Employment Office in available positions.
 These placements are the result of matching a department’s job requirements to the student’s skills, abilities, and experience indicated on the financial aid “Application for Student Employment” form.

 Macalester College uses a job classification process to ensure that all student employees are being paid equally while working in similar positions.
-Student Employment determines the tier level and pay rates in accordance with comparable positions in other departments and tier guidelines.
-First year students generally work 10-12 hours to reach their maximum student employment award.
+Student Employment determines job tier level and pay rates in accordance with comparable positions in other departments and tier guidelines.
+First year students generally work 10-12 hours each week to reach their maximum student employment award.

 Non-Aid Student Employment